hermanzdosilovic/raspberrypi/README.md

         $ sudo nano ~/.ssh/authorized_keys

   4. Append your public ssh key to `~/.ssh/authorized_keys` file.

+If you are getting this annoying message when running some commands during ssh session:

+    perl: warning: Setting locale failed.
+    perl: warning: Please check that your locale settings:
+            LANGUAGE = (unset),
+            LC_ALL = (unset),
+            LC_CTYPE = "UTF-8",
+            LANG = "en_US.UTF-8"
+        are supported and installed on your system.
+    perl: warning: Falling back to the standard locale ("C").

+Comment this line `AcceptEnv LANG LC_*` in your `/etc/ssh/sshd_config` file and restart ssh service.

 Read more about changing default SSH port [here](http://linuxlookup.com/howto/change_default_ssh_port)